O365/python-o365/README.md

 ```
 #### Oauth Authentication
 This is the recommended way of authenticating.
-This section is explained using Microsoft Graph Protocol, almost the same applies to the Office 365 REST API, except that you have to register you app at [Azure Portal](https://portal.azure.com/).
+This section is explained using Microsoft Graph Protocol, almost the same applies to the Office 365 REST API.

 ##### Permissions and Scopes:
 When using oauth you create an application and allow some resources to be accesed and used by it's users.